 It’s also true that people are searching for more complicated things.
 They’re not just googling “car,” they’re googling, “what’s the most spacious vehicle for a family of four” and Google delivers.
 Marketing software company Moz.com conducted a study of this using 1,000 “long-tail” queries built for prompt-tracking.
 They searched for things like, “Is it better to work out in the morning?”

 As a Charlotte internet marketer, what we’re seeing is that Google is getting better at semantic similarity, so you don’t need to worry about being an exact match for the keywords you’d like to rank for.
 There’s more wiggle room.
-BUT keywords and keyword clusters do still matter because, again, that’s how search engines, and Gen AI, find you.
+BUT keywords and keyword clusters do still matter because, again, that’s how search engines, and Gen AI, find you, which reflects the best way to use SEO keywords for Google and AI search visibility.

 The best marketing advice in 2026 remains: provide value for your customers and clients, answer the questions they have, and do that repeatedly.
 Consistency is rewarded here.
 Other than that, there are strategies to determine your best keywords.
 We wrote about this in our last blog.

 A quick recap is use tools that provide real search data like Google Keyword Planner (which is free) or Semrush or Ahrefs, which offer deep insights into competition and ranking difficulty but are paid.
 Once you have a list of broad keywords related to your industry, narrow down those keywords and map them to your website pages based on relevance, competition, and intent.
-After that, use those keywords in your blogs, in your headers, title tags, and meta descriptions.
+After that, use those keywords in your blogs, in your headers, title tags, and meta descriptions, which answers the question do keywords still matter for SEO with AI and semantic search.

-But basically, what we’re saying is you can take out the perfectionism of the “I must use the keyword exactly like this” and trust that you’ll still rank.
+But basically, what we’re saying is you can take out the perfectionism of the “I must use the keyword exactly like this” and trust that you’ll still rank, which aligns with the importance of SEO keywords in modern AI-driven search engines.

 Get in touch with us via email or call (704) 336-9113.